Best Coffee Grinder UK 2026: From Budget to Premium

 Before getting into specific models, here's what separates a good grinder from a bad one.

 Burr type matters more than brand.
 Steel conical burrs are the standard for home espresso.
 They're quieter than flat burrs, run cooler, and produce good results across the price spectrum.
-Flat burrs grind more uniformly and produce cleaner flavour clarity, but you need to spend £300+ before the difference becomes meaningful.
+Flat burrs grind more uniformly and produce cleaner flavour clarity, but you need to be into enthusiast territory before the difference becomes meaningful.
 Ceramic burrs (found in cheap grinders) wear faster and produce less consistent particles.

 Stepped vs stepless adjustment.
 Stepped grinders click between fixed positions.
 Stepless grinders let you adjust infinitely.
 For espresso, stepless is better because you need micro-adjustments to dial in.
 For filter coffee, stepped is fine - the margin for error is wider.
-Most grinders under £200 are stepped.
+Most budget-to-mid-range grinders are stepped.

 Retention kills freshness.
 Grounds that stay trapped inside the grinder go stale and contaminate your next dose.
 Single-dose grinders (load exactly what you need) have near-zero retention.
 Hopper grinders (load a full bag) retain 1-5g depending on the model.
 This matters most if you switch beans often.